Reportr/dashboard/README.md

 * Host your own Reportr instance and keep your data private
 * Track events from anywhere (web server, client application, connected hardware, ...)
-* It's very simple to track an event : HTTP API
+* It's very simple to track an event: HTTP API
-* Simple but powerful web dashboard
+* Simple, but powerful web dashboard
 * Realtime display
 * One place for all your personal analytics data
-* Very simple to export data for analytics (machien learning, ...)
+* Very simple to export data for analytics (machine learning, ...)

 ## How to host your own Reportr instance ?